Wondering how to spice up your marriage? You’ve come to the right place!

 Challenge yourself, though, to come up with different things for each sense when it’s your night, so that you’re always changing things up a little bit.

-If you want some more ideas, never fear!
-I’ve published this series in expanded form as an ebook: 31 Days to Great Sex!
-And it has more ways to spice it up, as well as different and more expanded challenges.
+If you want some more ideas to spice up your marriage, never fear!
+I’ve published this series in book form in 31 Days to Great Sex!
+And on the “how to spice up your marriage” day, it has 8 ideas, not just 5, as well as expanded challenges.

 Coming tomorrow: How to decide on frequency (another hugely contentious issue!)